 Hearing augmentation can be defined as a transmitting and receiving system for enhancing intelligibility ‘of sound’ (such as speech, conversation or music) at the ear of the listener to achieve a significantly improved signal to noise ratio (S/N) by increasing volume and reducing reverberation and background noise for people who are hearing impaired.

-The provision of an effective hearing augmentation system is aimed at assisting people with a hearing impairment to access communications associated with a building’s use.
+Providing effective hearing augmentation system is aimed at assisting people with a hearing impairment to access communications associated with a building’s use.

-For hearing augmentation systems using audio receivers, such as IR or FM transmitter / receiver systems, the system must cover at least 95% of the floor area of the room or space served by the inbuilt system, and a minimum number of receivers must be provided in a ratio depending on the number of people who may be accommodated in the room (BCA Clause D3.7(b)(ii) and Premises Standards Part D3.7(2)(b)).
+For hearing augmentation systems using audio receivers, such as Infra Red (IR) or radio frequency FM transmitter / receiver systems, the system must cover at least 95% of the floor area of the room or space served by the inbuilt system, and a minimum number of receivers must be provided in a ratio depending on the number of people who may be accommodated in the room (BCA Clause D3.7(b)(ii) and Premises Standards Part D3.7(2)(b)).

-Receivers to be provided in the following ratios (BCA Clause D3.7(b)(ii) and Premises Standards Part D3.7(2)(b)):
+Receivers to be provided in the following ratios in each room or space served by an inbuilt amplification system (BCA Clause D3.7(b)(ii) and Premises Standards Part D3.7(2)(b)):